 We, and any future collaborators, are not permitted to commercialize, market, promote or sell any product candidate in the United States without obtaining marketing approval from the FDA.
-Comparable foreign regulatory authorities, such as the EMA, impose similar restrictions.
+Comparable foreign regulatory authorities, such as the European Medicines Agency, or the EMA, impose similar restrictions.
 We, and any future collaborators, may never receive such approvals.
 We, and any future collaborators, must complete extensive preclinical development and clinical trials to demonstrate the safety and efficacy of our product candidates in humans before we, or they, will be able to obtain these approvals.